Skip to main content

 Legal Areas Allowed

 Carp and Goldfish are permitted on all waters of the counties of La Paz and Yuma.
-Additional open areas include: 1) Lake Mead, 2) the Colorado River down-stream from Hoover Dam to the Southern International Boundary with Mexico, including impounded reservoirs, 3) the Gila, Salt, and Verde rivers, including impounded reservoirs, 4) community waters in Maricopa County, 5) Lake Pleasant, and 6) Alamo Lake.
+Additional open areas include: 1) Lake Mead, 2) the Colorado River downstream from Hoover Dam to the Southern International Boundary with Mexico, including impounded reservoirs, 3) the Gila, Salt, and Verde rivers, including impounded reservoirs, 4) community waters in Maricopa County, 5) Lake Pleasant, and 6) Alamo Lake.
+Goldfish may be used as bait fish when caught on site in the described area, but can also be used as described above.

 Gizzard Shad and Threadfin Shad